CSS resets that apply outline: none globally suppress the platform focus ring for every focusable element without providing a replacement indicator.

 Why It Matters

-- Many CSS resets and frameworks include
+- Popular CSS resets and component libraries ship global

 Examples